 - The ECL serves as a teacher-training site for future early childhood teachers.
 University students learn about becoming teachers of young children through observation, participation, and teaching experiences.

-- ECL serves as a site for research in child development and early childhood education.
-ECL children are often involved in research projects conducted by university students.
+- The ECL serves as a site for research in child development and early childhood education.
+ECL children are occasionally involved in research projects conducted by university students.
 Prior to such involvement, parents are informed about the nature, purpose, and procedures of a given study.
 Consent from parents is essential before any child participates.

 All of our lead teachers have or are working toward a Master’s Degree in early childhood education or child development, as well as extensive experience working with children.
 The lead teachers are also responsible for supervising student teachers and practicum students working toward Kentucky Interdisciplinary Early Childhood Certification.
 Our teachers actively participate in the professional organizations for young children and value growing as early childhood professionals.
 Graduate students act as our teaching assistants in the preschool classrooms.
 These students are currently working on their master’s degree in early childhood education.

 In addition to lead teachers and teaching assistants, our classrooms have Early Childhood majors fulfilling their practicum requirements.